ybasori/nodejs-with-proper-directory/README.md

 - accept FormData in route web
 - create public, secrets, and storage directory automatically when npm start
 - using mysql db
-- validator is-required and is-unique
+- validator is-required, is-unique, and email
+- user session